 Under normal circumstances you Life Cover will not pay out anything to you if you are ill.
 The policy is only designed to cover you for death and as a result will only pay in this circumstance.

 Critical illnesses are more common than people tend to believe and can affect anyone at any time.
 A number of critical illnesses are being diagnosed at a younger age.
-In fact in 2009 the average age of critical illness claimants was just 44 years old.
+In fact, according to AIG in 2017 the average age of critical illness claimants was just 47 years old, with 60% of claimants having cancer as the condition.

 Policies can include something called 'Terminal Illness Cover' which will allow, at the insurance companies discretion, a payout of your policy early if you are diagnosed with a terminal illness where you will die within 12 months.